Flygoniq/T.O.Y.S./TowerDefense/MixedPower_m4_readme.txt

 1. UI Components
    1) finished with intuitive interaction.
    2) finished background with animations of main characters alternate between idling, waving at player, and threatening each other.
    3) a. finished with clear position. b.
 All the elements, like the title shown, were customized with our collective creation.
-The log T.O.Y.S.
+The logo T.O.Y.S.
 Isn’t it brilliant?
    4) finished navigable menu with keyboard (arrow key and “return” key)addition to normal mouse clicking.
 (Both work perfect!)
    5) a. documented major contributions b. documented external resources.
    6) finished like a charm. really visually compelling and cute.